matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 We can't reasonably be so binary in our assessment when it comes to interviewing candidates.
 If only it were so simple.

-For many reasons you can't just ask someone "can you lift 500 kilos?" and take them at their word.
+For many reasons you can't just ask someone "can you lift 500 kilos?"

-But also, what you're trying to learn shouldn't necessarily be "can they lift 500 kilos?".
+But more importantly, what you're trying to learn shouldn't necessarily be "can they lift 500 kilos?"

 What we'd like to get to is a holistic understanding of the candidate's strengths and weaknesses.